Your money-making expert. Financial journalist, TV and radio personality.

 If you feel a bit nervous about the whole idea you could try a British swap first.
 There are masses of swaps in the South East and in London, but they do exist all over the country.
 When feeling a bit braver you could try an English speaking country.
 Swaps with the US are often relatively straightforward.

 Nobody, least of all the swapping agencies, would say that getting the perfect swap was easy.
 Things do go wrong, for example:

 It could all happen, but usually it doesn’t.

 Make sure you sign up to a decent house swapping agency.
 Here are our picks:

 Jasmine’s agency of choice.
-There are over 65,000 listings in 150 different countries, there is an annual sign-up fee of £100.00 for 12 months with a 14-day free trial.
+There are over 65,000 listings in 150 different countries.
+An annual sign-up fee of $150.00 offers 12 months, with a 14-day free trial.

-Listings world wide – a year’s membership costs £49 and they also offer a two week free trial
+Listings worldwide.
+A year’s membership costs £49 and they also offer a two week free trial.

 This isn’t a house-swap agency but members often do swap with each other.
 The handy element here is that as all the members have babies.
 This means you don’t have to travel with all the baby equipment (cot, steriliser etc).
 You can work out with each other what baby equipment to leave for each other.